openmoh/openmohaa/docs/markdown/01-intro/01-installation.md

-# Quick Start Guide
+# Installation guide

 ## Before you start

 The game should be able to run on any modern hardware.
-You can verify the [System requirements](getting_started_requirements.md).
+You can verify the [System requirements](03-requirements.md).

 You will need a copy of MOH:AA, either from [GOG](https://www.gog.com/en/game/medal_of_honor_allied_assault_war_chest), from CD or a [demo version](#obtaining-a-demo-version)